tgstation/tgstation/.github/guides/ai/LEARN_AI.md

 	)
 ```

 Think of the blackboard as the unique format for variables.
-They are set initially, or by behaviors, **but never in subtrees.** Because we check `blackboard[BB_SOME_KEY]` instead of a variable, we can wipe out variables and slap new ones onto the AI as it runs.
+They are set initially, or later on by behaviors, subtrees, the pawn having things happen to it, etc. Because we check `blackboard[BB_SOME_KEY]` instead of a variable, we can wipe out variables and slap new ones onto the AI as it runs.
 For example, this cow uses BB_BASIC_MOB_TIP_REACTING and BB_BASIC_MOB_TIPPER because cows can get tipped, and the AI needs to know that in the subtrees when it plans behavior.
 And in fact, those two keys aren't required to be defined initially, it's just for clarity that they are.

 Speaking of subtrees, let's look at that now.